Basic unix commands

 The use of single quotation marks for

-causes interpolation to be suppressed!
+JAVA_HOMEcauses interpolation to be suppressed!
 Only single quotation marks within the URL need be escaped. -

 Double quotation marks in the second assignment allow interpolation.

-Verify this global setting for login shells via the command sh -l -c 'printenv JAVA_HOME'
+Verify this global setting for login shells via the command sh -l -c 'printenv JAVA_HOME' that should result in:

 /home/bakka/java/jdk1.8.0_65

-Ok that works, but what about the sub shells those have to derive the global setting from /etc/profile
+Ok that works, but what about the sub shells those have to derive the global setting from /etc/profile?

-that is called on each sub shell creation for the current user.
+We simple evaluate the /etc/profile file and execute it in the current context with the source command inside of .bashrc that is called on each sub shell creation for the current user.

 source /etc/profile

-Check this result with echo $JAVA_HOME
+Check this result with echo $JAVA_HOME that should return:

 /home/bakka/java/jdk1.8.0_65